NONVIOLENCE AND RACISM

 Valarie Kaur believes practicing revolutionary love as nonviolence can transform healthy rage at injustice into real social change.

-Mohandas Karamchand Gandhi (1869-1948) was the primary leader of India’s movement for independence from British rule.
-Gandhi’s faith background in Vaishnavism, a form of Hinduism, and Jainism influenced his lifelong commitment to nonviolence and fasting.
-His practice of peaceful resistance, satyagraha, became the major tool of social change in India.
+Mohandas K. “Mahatma” Gandhi (1869-1948) was the primary leader of India’s movement for independence from British rule.
+He developed a form of nonviolent resistance, satyagraha, that became the major tool of social change in India.
 Satyagraha also strongly influenced Nelson Mandela, Dr. Martin Luther King Jr., Rev. James Lawson, and other change leaders worldwide.